yujinyan/blog/content/blog/posts/notes-rabbitmq-spring-boot.md

 }
 ```

 Spring AMQP will take care of creating the listener containers at runtime.
 Note that we passed an instance of `RabbitListenerContainerFactory` to the registrar.
-We will see that we can configure some common properties of the containers through the container factory.
+We will see that we can configure common properties of the containers through the container factory.

 Check out more details at:
 - [Spring AMQP Reference: Containers](https://docs.spring.io/spring-amqp/docs/current/reference/html/#container)